Techblummen/hello-world/README.md

 Technology will give you wings to fly.
 But nature is the beginning and end of all things.
-Do not lose conncection to what is dear to you.
+Do not lose connection to what is dear to you.
 Deep roots = tall trees.

 Be true to your course!